-Q: I suspect that my child might have a food allergy.
-How can I know, and what should I do?
+Q: I suspect my child might have a food allergy.
+What are the telltale signs and how should I take action?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-We get very concerned with trouble breathing or a change in a child’s voice — those can indicate more serious reactions.
-It’s very, very rare, but potentially a food allergy reaction could be fatal.
+We get very concerned with breathing trouble or a change in a child’s voice — those can indicate more serious reactions.
+It’s very rare, but potentially a food allergy reaction could be fatal.

-Very mild reactions such as a few hives can be sometimes treated with antihistamines like Benadryl or Zyrtec, which can help a child feel better as the reaction goes away.
-But for anything more serious we recommend epinephrine and treatment with emergency medical services.
+Very mild reactions such as a few hives can be sometimes treated with antihistamines like Zyrtec®, which can help a child feel better as the reaction goes away.
+But for anything more serious, we recommend epinephrine and treatment with emergency medical services.

 If your child does indeed have a food allergy, make sure you’re taking the proper precautions for them at school and on play dates as well.